 The Statute states that, in addition to certain ex-officio members, it shall consist of elected members as set out in Regulation 4.
-The following are at present members of Senate ex-officio: the Vice-Chancellor (Chair), Provost, Pro-Vice-Chancellors, Heads of the Schools of Studies, Convenor of the Foundation Year, Librarian, Director of IT Services, the Director of the Sussex Centre for Language Studies, the President of the Students' Union: the Undergraduate Education Officer of the Students' Union and the Postgraduate Education Officer of the Students' Union.
+The following are at present members of Senate ex-officio: the Vice-Chancellor (Chair), Provost, Pro-Vice-Chancellors, Heads of the Schools of Studies, Convenor of the Foundation Year, Librarian, Director of IT Services, the Director of the Sussex Centre for Language Studies, the Students' Union Council Representative: two other Officers of the Students' Union .